 I’m a classic over-packer, but I also don’t pride myself on being an ultralight hiker.
 I’d rather carry a little more weight and be assured that I have what I need if the weather takes a turn.
 I’ve also been in the fortunate position to assist a fellow hiker with an extra layer from time to time, which is always a bonus!

 Hiking Essential #7: Quik-Dry Towel

 But a good Quik-Dry Towel can also be a lifesaver in an unfortunate situation.
-It can be employed to stop bleeding, splint a broken arm, or even serve as a tourniquet if tied tightly enough above a gruesome injury.
+It can be employed to stop bleeding or splint a broken arm if you have the right training and experience to do so!

 Hiking Essential #8: Lighter (Or Other Fire Starting Tool)

 Sure you can spend a few hours striking rocks or rubbing sticks together and this is a great skill to have if you don’t have a lighter or you forgot one at home.
 However, I try to keep a lighter (or two!) in my pack at all times because, well, if we have the technology why not make use of it?

 A great backup item to have in addition to a lighter is a pack of waterproof matches.
 UCO makes a great storage case to keep matches dry and, ultimately, usable when you need them most.
 If you want to go with something that has no possibility of getting wet and, thus, losing its effectiveness, check out this Survival Spark from SharpSurvival!

 A solid GPS unit is excellent and technological advancements are seemingly making phones useful in a wider range of environments every day.
 But maybe I’m a little old-school in feeling like there’s nothing quite like having a printed map to help you navigate.